 Each indicator in the system of national accounts (transactions, other flows, and stocks) is designated by a code, which is consistent with the ESA 2010 international standard or results from it.
-Transactions in goods and services are designated by P codes (and in non-produced assets by NP codes), distributive transactions by D, balancing items by Bg (gross approach incl. consumption of fixed capital) or Bn (net approach excl. consumption of fixed capital), transactions in financial assets and liabilities by F, and other changes in assets, liabilities, and net worth by K. Stocks of non-financial assets including other accounts receivable/payable by AF codes.
+Transactions in goods and services are designated by P codes (and in non-produced assets by NP codes), distributive transactions by D, balancing items by Bg (gross approach incl. consumption of fixed capital) or Bn (net approach excl. consumption of fixed capital), transactions in financial assets and liabilities by F, and other changes in assets, liabilities, and net worth by K. Stocks of non-financial assets presented in opening and closing balance sheets are designated by AN codes and stocks of financial assets including other accounts receivable/payable by AF codes.
 A more detailed breakdown of the standard national accounts items is supplemented by an X code, e.g. XAF.

-The ESA 2010 covers also functional classifications: the COFOG (Classification of the Functions of Government), the COPNI (Classification of the Purposes of Non-Profit Institutions Serving Households), the COICOP (Classification of Individual Consumption According to Purpose), the NACE Rev. 2 for economic activities, and the CPA 2015 (Classification of Products by Activity) for products by economic activity.
+The ESA 2010 covers also functional classifications: the COFOG (Classification of the Functions of Government), the COPNI (Classification of the Purposes of Non-Profit Institutions Serving Households), the COICOP (Classification of Individual Consumption by Purpose), the NACE Rev. 2 for economic activities, and the CPA 2015 (Classification of Products by Activity) for products by economic activity.

-Output (P.1) is the value of market and non-market goods and services produced by resident units on the territory of the Czech Republic in a given period.
+Output (P.1) is the value of market and non-market goods and services produced by resident units in the territory of the Czech Republic in a given period.
 It is composed of: